scapy-unroot/scapy_unroot/README.md

 ## Usage
 ### The `scapy-unroot` daemon
-The daemon to allow usage of scapy without root requires root itself.
+The daemon to allow usage of scapy without root permissions requires root itself.
 You can start it with the following command:

 ```sh
 sudo scapy-unroot scapy
 ```

-The provided argument `scapy` should be a permission group, users who are allowed to use scapy without root should be in.
+The provided argument `scapy` should be a permission group, users who are allowed to use scapy without root permissions should be in.

 By default, all files related to `scapy_unroot` are managed in the directory `/var/run/scapy-unroot`.
 You can change that directory using the `-r` /